 - St John's Wort

 - You are having electroconvulsive therapy (ECT) for depression

 This information does not contain all possible interactions.
 Therefore, before using venlafaxine tell your doctor or pharmacist of all the products you use.

 If you take too many tablets contact your doctor or casualty department of your local hospital immediately, even if you feel well.
 Remember to take the packet of tablets with you, even if it is empty, when you go to the doctor or hospital

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of venlafaxine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of venlafaxine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.